The deployment of the common European agricultural data space is off to a strong start

 Funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.

-Over ILVO
+About ILVO